mawinkler/playground-one/docs/scenarios/cloud-security/pm/compliance-by-category-c1.md

 ![alt text](images/compliance-c1.png "Compliance Status")

-What we could also be interested in is, how we did in the last 30 days?
-Did we introduce new findings with a criticality of HIGH or worse?
+What we might also be interested in is how have we performed over the last 30 days?
+Have we introduced any new findings with a criticality of HIGH or worse?

 For this, we change two variables in the python script: